Digital communication channel

-In this example, we demonstrate the block chain for creating a digital communication channel.
-The model includes a modulator, receive and transmit filters for Manchester coding, a white noise channel, signal decoding and error counting.
+In this example, we demonstrate a block chain for creating a digital communication channel.
+The model implements a modulator, receiving and transmitting filters for Manchester encoding, a channel with white noise, signal decoding and error counting.

-The example takes advantage of Engee's ability to work with models in which, for individual subsystems, different simulation rates are set.
-In this model, there are subsystems operating at different frequencies:
+The example uses Engee's ability to work with models in which different simulation rates are set for individual subsystems.
+In this model, there are subsystems operating at different frequencies.:

 - 2.5 Hz – frequency at the “application level” of the model (the generator generates numbers from 0 to 10)

-- 10 Hz - frequency of bit stream after digital modulation (4-bit packets)
+- 10 Hz – frequency of the bit stream after digital modulation (4-bit packets)

-- 80 Hz - frequency at the physical level (bipolar digital signal and Manchester coding 1 to 8)
+- 80 Hz – frequency at the physical level (bipolar digital signal and the Manchester encoding is 1 to 8)

 The model includes: